Top 10 Richest Black Communities in Texas: Texas’ Black Wealth

 9. DeSoto

-A high-income suburb of Dallas, DeSoto, is 69.2% African American, whose neighbourhood is very tight-knit and marked by exceptional community economic prosperity.
+A high-income suburb of Dallas, DeSoto, is 69.2% African American, and its neighborhood is very tight-knit and marked by exceptional community economic prosperity.
 The median household income in DeSoto is about $72,000.

 10. Cedar Hill

 The other affluent community with a large Black population is Cedar Hill, located just southwest of Dallas.
-African Americans account for about 50.9 per cent of the population.
+African Americans account for about 50.9 percent of the population.
 At the same time, the median household income in Cedar Hill stands at approximately $75,000.
+It is also important to note that most residents who are currently living in Cedar Hill are actually homeowners.
+Along with financial stability, the residents are also highly educated, with most possessing a bachelor’s degree.
+These factors indicate the economic stability as well as the earning potential of the Cedar Hill residents.

 Conclusion

 These ten communities are only a fraction of the list of some of the wealthiest and most vibrant black neighborhoods in Texas, each offering a unique blend of economic prosperity, quality of life, and community participation that can be highly attractive.
-Success, measured in terms of financial wealth, quality of life, educational opportunities, and building a strong sense of community.
+Success is measured in terms of financial wealth, quality of life, educational opportunities, and building a strong sense of community.
+If you’re ready to embrace this success for yourself, get started by reaching out to moving companies to set your plans in motion.